Zecheng Dou betting profile: Sony Open in Hawaii - PGA TOUR

 Detailed view of The PGA TOUR flag during the second round of the Korn Ferry Tour Qualifying Tournament at Landings Club-Marshwood Course on November 6, 2022 in Savannah, Georgia.
 (Andrew Wevers/PGA TOUR)

-Zecheng Dou missed the cut at 2-over the last time he played in this tournament.
+Zecheng Dou missed the cut the last time he played in this tournament, posting a score of 2-over in 2023.
 He'll tee off at Waialae Country Club Jan.
 15-18 with his sights set higher this time around in the 2026 Sony Open in Hawaii.

 Dou's recent history at the Sony Open in Hawaii